 Miracle Mile Stages

 The Whole Earth and Watershed Festival is dedicated to bringing amazing local musicians to your ears, as well as a nationally acclaimed headliner band!
 Our partnership with Miracle Mile Records has created a brilliantly reviewed “Music Festival within the Festival” on the Miracle Mile Stage located in the large fountain area in front of the City Hall building that continues to evolve and grow each year!
-This year’s lineup will be sure to delight audiences all day long!
+Last year’s lineup delighted audiences all day long!

 Miracle Mile Records is a boutique, independent record label supporting independent artists who continue to produce amazing work.
 Established in 2014, in Redding, California, Miracle Mile Records hosts a founding roster of artists and albums.
 Miracle Mile Records’ objective is to expand the opportunities and showcase the talents of our artists and bring on new projects and musicians under this collective umbrella and community both regionally and globally.
-This year they have partnered with Shasta Living Streets and Rock the Bike to bring an extra special experience to the Miracle Mile Stage at the 2018 Festival!
-Teams of 6 riders at a time will provide 100% of the power for the stage all day long!
-Don’t miss this phenomenal musical experience!
+Last year they partnered with Shasta Living Streets and Rock the Bike and brought an extra special experience to the Miracle Mile Stage at the 2018 Festival!
+Teams of 6 riders at a time provided 100% of the power for the stage all day long!

 2018 Miracle Mile Stage Performers: